Pythonista7/Matrix-Lib-for-C/README.md

                   X -type(pointer to 2D array)

      ***    Return
-                  An Integer that is rank of the matrix X.
+                  An float that is rank of the matrix X.
      ***

   9)reshape(X,g,h)